Motoki-Higa/rest-api-auth-with-express/README.md

 This is a backend (REST) only app to experiment authentication with express.
 No database is used, so registered users will be stored in javascript array for the project.

+__Note:__ This project is created by following [Treehouse's tutorial](https://teamtreehouse.com/library/rest-api-authentication-with-express).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.